Emily Maitlis stalker 'will continue to brood and write letters'

 A stalker who has had a "persistent and obsessive fixation" with Emily Maitlis for more than 25 years has written more letters to her from jail, a court has heard.

-Edward Vines expressed his "unrequited love" for the BBC Newsnight presenter in recent letters.
+Jurors were told Edward Vines expressed his "unrequited love" for the BBC Newsnight presenter in recent letters.

 Nottingham Crown Court heard he would "continue to brood and to write letters in prison", unless she spoke to him about "her behaviour in 1990".